INSIDE THIS POST: This one simple photography tip from our affiliate Beryl Ayn Young will transform your photos FOREVER.

 Take a few minutes now to figure out how to change ISO, aperture, and shutter speed while in Manual mode for your specific camera model.
 Then go grab a subject to practice with, snap some photos, and give the light meter some practice!

 Using the light meter and mastering it for good takes time, patience, and practice.
 It also requires having a solid grasp of the technical foundation of photography: ISO, Aperture, and Shutter Speed.
-These are all topics covered during my Momtographie Online Class (click here to see when the next session begins).
+These are all topics covered in the Momtography Club.

 Meet Beryl Ayn Young

 Hi I’m Beryl.
 Mom, photographer, and teacher who wants to help you beautifully capture the life you love.
 I remember how excited I was the day I brought my first DSLR.
 I thought I’d take my camera out of the box and it would take amazing professional quality photos.
 After months of trying to figure out the camera on my own I was still frustrated with images that were blurry, dark, dull and out of focus.